markussnellman/size-distribution-analysis/readme.md

 Supported types: "norm"/"normal" (Gaussian) and "log" (Lognormal)

-Params: Both normal and log have amplitude, center (mean) and sigma (standard deviation).
+Params: Both normal and log have amplitude, center (mean/geometric mean) and sigma (standard deviation/geometric standard deviation).
 These are provided as numbers.
-NB!
-Log center and sigma are the natural logarithms of GMD and GSD.
+Note that GSD is strictly larger than 0.

-Example input (note the difference between log and normal): log, 20000000, 3, 0.4, norm, 5000000, 68, 2
+Example input (note the difference between log and normal): log, 2e7, 30, 1.4, norm, 5000000, 68, 2

 4. If curve fitting is succesful, the best fit params are in the bottom dropdown.
 Fitting a new function will override them.
 They can be plotted like the regular data.
 5. To save data including best fits, just select the dataset and click save.